dragonflyoss/d7y.io/docs/advanced-guides/task.md

 ![delete-task](../resource/advanced-guides/task/delete-task.png)

-Click `SAVE` to delete the task.
 The deleted task will not return results immediately and you need to wait.

 ![pending-task](../resource/advanced-guides/task/pending-task.png)